MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/intercompany-allocate-costs.md

 ms.search.keywords: incoming document
 ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: 471a5151314645f21f163a8f9044b168ac5a8bb3
+ms.openlocfilehash: b1946ce8d23a8f9e8f6d48a527060727a9bc3447
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5786332"
+ms.locfileid: "6444264"
 ---
 # <a name="allocate-costs-to-intercompany-partners"></a>Allocate Costs to Intercompany Partners
-When you use intercompany postings to transfer documents between partner companies, the tax-related settings (primarily the tax business posting group) assigned to the customer or vendor accounts (associated with the intercompany Partner) control whether, and how, tax is calculated and registered.
+When you use intercompany postings to transfer documents between partner companies, the VAT-related settings (primarily the VAT business posting group) assigned to the customer or vendor accounts (associated with the intercompany Partner) control whether, and how, VAT is calculated and registered.
 You can also do cost distributions directly from a purchase order to partner companies.
 For example, if you register a purchase invoice from an external vendor and you want to distribute some or all of the costs to one or more intercompany partners.

 You can allocate costs can be to one or more intercompany partners using the following: